dmitry-salnikov-inr-msu/Axion/Readme.txt

 The physical results are presented in [1].

-The numerical integrations in the program are based on package for adaptive multidimensional integration (cubature) of vector-valued integrands over hypercubes, written by Steven G. Johnson (https://github.com/stevengj/cubature), see details in AXIONS/README.md.
+The numerical integrations in the program are based on package for adaptive multidimensional integration (cubature) of vector-valued integrands over hypercubes, written by Steven G. Johnson (https://github.com/stevengj/cubature).
 MPI is used for parallelization.

 The program includes five files: "TMnpq,TEnpq.h", "coupling_constant.h", "energy_density.h", "radiation_pattern.h" and "main.cpp".
 The file "main.cpp" consists of the following functions: